daattali/beautiful-jekyll/_posts/2020-10-12-my-laundry-stripping-method-for-stinky-clothing.md

 Voila!
 No more stinky clothes.

 _PS my mail list is receiving a freebie for five other recipes and methods to try for stripping clothing.
-If you're not on my list, but stil would like to receive that, I'd be happy to email it to you separately for free.
+If you're not on my list, but still would like to receive that, I'd be happy to email it to you separately for free.
 Just send me an email at eastcoastkellyb@gmail.com_

 Cheers,